invrainbow/codeperfect/docs/content/overview/getting-started.md

 However, there is one case where it needs your assistance: when you add a dependency.

-After adding a dependency (i.e. both adding it to your codebase as an import, and downloading it with `go get`), let the indexer know by going to
+After adding a dependency &mdash; adding it to your codebase as an import, and downloading it with `go get` &mdash; go to <cite>Tools</cite> &gt;
-<cite>Tools</cite> &gt; <cite>Rescan Index</cite>.
-This does a quick scan,
+<cite>Rescan Index</cite>.
+This scans for new packages and parses them.
+(It
-checks for any new packages, and parses them.
-(It doesn't rebuild the whole index.)
+doesn't rebuild the whole index.)

 ## Troubleshooting the Indexer

-If the index is ever broken or out of sync (e.g. it's giving you incorrect results), there are two immediate actions you can take (and please report the bug to us!):
+If the index is ever broken or out of sync (e.g. it's giving you incorrect results), there are two fixes you can apply.
+(And please report the bug to us!)

-- First, close and restart the IDE.
-On startup, it does a scan to see if any packages are missing or have changed, and processes them.
+- Close and restart the IDE.
+On startup, it scans to see if any packages are missing or have changed, and processes them.
 90% of the time, this should fix your problem.

-- If that doesn't work, you can go to <cite>Tools</cite> > <cite>Obliterate and Recreate Index</cite>.
+- If that doesn't work, you can go to <cite>Tools</cite> > <cite>Obliterate and
+  Recreate Index</cite>.
 This will completely re-index everything (the process that took place when you opened the folder for the first time).

 ## Automatic Updates

-CodePerfect automatically and unintrusively keeps itself up to date in the background.
-You don't need to do anything.
+CodePerfect automatically, unintrusively keeps itself up-to-date in the background.